Hobadee/Comet-Docker/README.md

 A docker container with the Comet Enterprise Backup server. (https://cometbackup.com/)

 You will need the CometD server tarball from their website to build your own docker image.
-Place the tarball in the `cometbackup` directory and update the `COMETD_TARBALL` variable in the Dockerfile.
+Place the tarball in the `cometbackup` directory and update the `COMETD_TARBALL` ARG in the Dockerfile.

 To run this container, you will need a valid Comet Enterprise Server License.
 (These are currently available for free on their website.)